What is modern marketing?

 I mean, our president was a reality tv sensation.
 It’s a bit late for resting on our laurels.
 Capitalism is a game, and only the strongest, most strategic hunters will survive.
 Eat or be eaten.

 Modern consumers have shown a clear preference for understated, subtle, and discrete merchandise.
 They prefer to express themselves in other ways.
-They focus on aesthetics like makeup, unique hair styling, and dramatic shoes and accessories.
-They create Youtube channels, and Instagram photo diaries to present a fictional side of themselves that allows them to escape from the monotony of everyday life.
-As consumers, we find this contrast entertaining.
+Consumers consciously focus on aesthetics like makeup, unique hair styling, and dramatic shoes and accessories.
+While they subconsciously focus on how brands make them feel.

-Logo-heavy companies are now scrambling to refresh their public image and branding, and assimilate to modern preferences while remaining recognizable and congruent with their reputation.
+Even logo-heavy companies are now scrambling to refresh their public image and branding.
+In an effort to assimilate to modern preferences, they are struggling to remain recognizable and congruent with their reputation.